 - Learn research skills and methods, disciplinary vocabulary, and an array of theoretical perspectives and be able to apply them so as to convincingly write and speak about media from a range of academic approaches.

 - Understand the relationship between varying media and its creators, audiences, representations, and industrial and cultural contexts and be able to write essays or participate in discussions connecting media texts to these concepts.

 - Acquire the skills necessary to take part in creative, effective, technically competent, and insightful media production.

-- Have the knowledge to write intellectually grounded essays or engage in informed discussions about the role of media in contemporary global culture.
+- Have the knowledge to write intellectually grounded essays and engage in informed discussions about the role of media in contemporary global culture.